princemoseslive/spring-caching/README.md

 * Eclipse 4.4

 ## Getting Started (Short)
-1.The Spring caching is in the spring-context.jar, to support Ehcache caching, you need to include the spring-context-support.jar as well.
+1. The Spring caching is in the spring-context.jar, to support Ehcache caching, you need to include the spring-context-support.jar as well.

-2.A simple DAO to find a movie by director name.
+2. A simple DAO to find a movie by director name.

-3.Create a ehcache.xml file, to tell Ehcache how and where to cache the data.
+3. Create a ehcache.xml file, to tell Ehcache how and where to cache the data.

-4.Add @Cacheable on the method you want to cache.
+4. Add @Cacheable on the method you want to cache.

-5.Enable Caching with @EnableCaching and declared a EhCacheCacheManager.
+5. Enable Caching with @EnableCaching and declared a EhCacheCacheManager.

-6.In non-web application, you need to shut down the Spring context manually, so that Ehcache got chance to shut down as well, otherwise Ehcache manager will hang there.
+6. In non-web application, you need to shut down the Spring context manually, so that Ehcache got chance to shut down as well, otherwise Ehcache manager will hang there.